llewelld/countdown/README.md

 ## Notes

+### Binary trees enumeration

+The key to the overall approach is in the `shuntconnection()` function.
+Repeated application of this function can be used to enumerate all possible binary trees containing the given number of leaf nodes.

+Every formula can be represented as a tree, where parent nodes are operators and leaf nodes are numbers, so each tree ends up being a formula to check.

+### Duplicates

 The Countdown numbers game doesn't require the contestant to use all of the
 numbers: if there's a way to get the result with fewer than the full set of numbers, that's perfectly fine.